mmtq/DeployStream-Demo/README.md

 # DeployStream Demo

-This repository demonstrates the usage of [DeployStream](https://github.com/Sayemahamed/DeployStream), a seamless auto-deployment solution from GitHub to VPS OS using GitHub Actions.
+This repository demonstrates the usage of [DeployStream](https://github.com/Sayemahamed/DeployStream), a seamless auto-deployment solution from GitHub to VPS using GitHub Actions.

 ## Overview